ProjectOpenSea/seaport/docs/Deployment.md

 After `Seaport` and `ConduitController` are deployed, they are verified as follows:

 1. Ensure that `EXPLORER_API_KEY` and `NETWORK_RPC` are set in `.env` appropriately.
-2. Navigate to the `1.6` release tag on the Seaport repo and build artifacts:
+2. For verifying the `ConduitController`, navigate to the `1.1` release tag on the Seaport repo and build artifacts:
 ```
 git clone https://github.com/ProjectOpenSea/seaport && cd seaport
-git checkout df943a9
+git checkout 821a049
 yarn install && yarn build
 ```